 Twitter Cards

-Twitter (X) uses its own meta tag format for rich link previews.
-The two most common card types are summary (small square image with text) and summary_large_image (wide image above the text, similar to Facebook's format).
-If Twitter Card tags are not present, Twitter falls back to Open Graph tags.
+Twitter/X uses its own meta tag format.
+The two card types you'll actually use: summary (small square image with text) and summary_large_image (wide image above the text, similar to Facebook's format).
+The good news: if Twitter Card tags aren't present, Twitter falls back to Open Graph tags — so at minimum, og: tags get you coverage on Twitter too.

 <!-- Twitter Card tags -->